smohadjer/formwizard/README.md

 - It should NOT break browser back button
 - It should be possible to add or remove form steps without changes to javascript.
 - If javascript is enabled, no page reload should happen.
-- Form should have a navigation that allows accessing form steps.
+- Form navigation should allows access to previously completed steps
+- No use of jQuery or other frameworks.
+- No required stylesheets.
 - Support for IE11.

-# Features
-- No use of jQuery or any 3rd party javascript rameworks.
-- No styling.
-- Client-side validation is done by [HTML5 validation attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Form_validation) and without javascript.
+- Client-side validation is done by [HTML5 validation attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Form_validation).
-- Random or sequential access to form steps via form navigation

 # Dependencies
 No dependencies.
 The demo page uses PHP for server-side scripting, but you are free to use any language that runs on your server.